gramcha/adtech-system/README.md

 Similarly, the install payload will have the click id and delivery payload info like OS, browser, site, etc.,

-[Redis cache](https://redis.io/) - The ingestion service will store and retrieve the ad trackers from redi cache.
+[Redis cache](https://redis.io/) - The ingestion service will store and retrieve the ad trackers from Redis cache.

 We need to store these three payloads into the data store for later retrieval.
 Storing logic can be part of ingestion service itself or it can be delegated to another service.
 The delegation can be implemented as an ingestion service post that payloads to another service.
 This is tightly coupled service architecture.
 In the future, we have to modify the ingestion service if another service wants that data.
 It will become an unwanted problem for ingestion service.